mietek/haskell-on-heroku/README.md

 Trusting [any precompiled software][] requires careful thought.
 Haskell on Heroku packages are prepared by [Least Fixed][], hosted on Amazon S3, and updated daily, as a service for the Haskell community.

-You can also prepare and host your own Haskell on Heroku packages, retaining control over your code through the entire process.
+You can also prepare and host your own Haskell on Heroku packages, retaining complete control over your code.

 ###  How exactly do I prepare my own packages?

-To prepare your own packages on Heroku, configure your Amazon S3 details, and attempt to deploy an app.
-The compilation will fail, but the deployment will succeed, creating an app-less slug.
-Next, use a [one-off PX dyno][] to prepare all the packages necessary for the app to compile:
+To prepare your own packages on Heroku, create a new Heroku app, configure your Amazon S3 details, and attempt to deploy the app.
+Without prepared packages in place, Haskell on Heroku will deploy an app-less slug, containing only itself.
+Next, use a [one-off PX dyno][] to prepare the packages:

     heroku run --size=PX prepare

-Once the preparation is done, compile the app again, by either commiting a change and pushing, or rebuilding the repo:
+Finally, deploy the app again, by either commiting a change and pushing, or rebuilding:

     heroku plugins:install https://github.com/heroku/heroku-repo.git
     heroku repo:rebuild

+It is also possible to prepare packages off Heroku, using any 64-bit machine running Ubuntu 10.04 LTS.

 ###  How do I configure this?